Eladszz/solar-energy-prediction/ARCHITECTURE.md

 ### Benchmark flow

-1. User selects a benchmark end year and historical window in Streamlit.
+1. User selects a benchmark end year and historical window in the React frontend.
 2. Frontend sends `POST /evaluation/benchmark`.
 3. Backend builds a reference production proxy for each completed evaluation year by replaying archived actual weather through the shared PV simulation stack.
 4. Backend evaluates three approaches for each year: